 You don’t have to be a pediatric optometrist to know: good vision plays a HUGE role in ensuring that children achieve their greatest potential!
 Children under the age of 20 years old are covered by OHIP to have one full eye examination per year.

 Experts suggest that as much as 80% of a child’s learning comes from visual information.
 With that in mind, a child who cannot see properly or whose eyes don’t work together, is going to be at a huge disadvantage when it comes to learning, whether that’s during the baby stage learning to walk and grasp objects, or during the school years when learning to read, playing sports, or in social situations.
 Have a child in Junior Kindergarten?
-Dr. Koria is also a participating Eye See… Eye Learn® provider!
+All of our optometrists are participating Eye See… Eye Learn® providers!

 When is it appropriate for your child to have an eye examination with a pediatric optometrist?